 Situated along the western edge of Kruger National Park, Thornybush Game Reserve, South Africa is a private wilderness covering 11 500 hectares.
 This is Big Five country and guests enjoy superb safaris escorted by professional guides and skilled Shangaan trackers.

 You can fly from O.R.
-Tambo International Airport in Johannesburg and also from Kruger Mpumalanga International Airport (KMIA) in Nelspruit directly to Thornybush Game Reserve.
+Tambo International Airport in Johannesburg and also from Kruger Mpumalanga International Airport (KMIA) in Nelspruit directly to Royal Malewane's private airstrip (luggage is restricted to 15kg)

 Alternately, you could take scheduled flights from main centres in South Africa to airports in Hoedspruit, Phalaborwa and Nelspruit (KMIA) which can then be followed up with lodge transfers by road.

-The road journey from Johannesburg takes about 6 hours on good national roads
+The road journey from Johannesburg takes about 5 hours (525km) on good national roads.

 Take the N12 to Emalahleni (Witbank), where the N12 highway meets up with the N4 highway